gabdepa/Operational-System/11_disk_manager/README.md

 # Disk Manager

 This project aimed to implement **input/output operations** (reading and writing) of data blocks on a virtual hard drive.
 The execution of these operations will be handled by a disk manager, which serves as the disk access driver.
-On section **Task** there is a image showing the structure of the project
+On section **Task** there is a image showing the structure of the project.

 ## Disk Access Interface